Penza: Urban layout

 For several years, on the territory of the central quarter and adjacent streets, state-owned stone buildings were complexly erected: the bishop's courtyard, the governor's residence, the assembly of the nobility and two buildings of public places (7.1 and 7.4).)
 By the beginning of the 20th century, private residential There are no buildings left in the Fortress Quarter of the city.
 In the Fortress Quarter there is also a special administrative street of the city – the Line of Public Places, passing from Sadovaya to Moskovskaya, bypassing the Spassky Cathedral.
-It has never had and still does not have residential buildings. the eastern earthen rampart of the old Penza fortress The ancient defensive rampart runs along the western side of Kirov Street (on this section, Kirov Street was formerly called Teatralnaya Street).
+It has never had and still does not have residential buildings. the eastern earthen rampart of the old Penza fortress The ancient defensive rampart runs along the western side of Kirov Street (this section of Kirov Street was formerly called Teatralnaya Street).

-The Cathedral was destroyed by the Communists in 1934, and rebuilt between 2010 and 2022.
+The cathedral was destroyed by the Communists in 1934, and rebuilt between 2010 and 2022.

+Paleontology

+In 1927, a fragmentary skull of the giant marine reptile Mosasaurus hoffmanni was found in the Late Maastrichtian (Late Cretaceous) deposits near Mironositskoe cemetery, within Penza.
+This specimen became the first unequivocal record of this species in Russia.
+The exact place where fossil was collected is unknown, but, most likely, Prolomnaya Street is located there now.
+Belemnites Belemnitella lanceolata and B. americana were also collected from Maastrichtian layers along the banks of the Sura River in Penza area.
+Tsaregradskii (1926) reports about the oyster Ostrea praesinzowi from the same deposits.
+In addition, these layers contain a mixed complex of microfaunal characteristics of the Turonian (Bolivinita couvigeriniformis), Santonian (Reussia subrotundata) and Maastrichtian (Bolivina incrassata) ages, indicating that all of these deposits were eroded and redeposited.